azencot-group/MSD-Benchmark/docs/vlm_module.md

 This process produces an HDF5 dataset with labeled samples and a `*_classes.json` file describing the discovered factor space.

-### DatasetExplorer
+### Automatic Annotation

+![VLM Feature Exploration](../figures/vlm_feature_exploration.png)

+![VLM Label Exploration](../figures/vlm_label_exploration.png)

 The `AutoAnnotator` and `DatasetExplorer` classes enable zero- or few-shot labeling of synthetic and real-world video datasets.

 ### DatasetExplorer

 - Discovers varying visual features by comparing video pairs
 - Groups similar features into canonical factor names
 - Classifies factors as static or dynamic
 - Estimates the label space for each factor

-![VLM Feature Exploration](../figures/vlm_feature_exploration.png)

-![VLM Label Exploration](../figures/vlm_label_exploration.png)

 ### AutoAnnotator
 - Runs the full dataset exploration pipeline